aws-samples/aws-modern-application-workshop/module-2/README.md

  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

-To test our service with a local request, we're going to open up the build-in web browser within the Cloud9 IDE that can be used to preview applications that are running on the IDE instance.
+To test our service with a local request, we're going to open up the built-in web browser within the Cloud9 IDE that can be used to preview applications that are running on the IDE instance.
 To open the preview web browser, select **Preview > Preview Running Application** in the Cloud9 menu bar:

 ![preview-menu](/images/module-2/preview-menu.png)